adithyaakrishna/Actions-on-Google/README.md

 ![image](https://github.com/thedevilx/Actions-on-Google/blob/master/Assets/Google.gif)

-### Talk To Aditya's Travel Agent - Status Deployed ✅
+### Talk To Aditya's Travel Agent - Status Deployed ✅ - But Has Some Bugs 🟥
 - A List/Card action which helps users find the details of the city
 - Developed using Google DialogFlow and Actions on Google